Kihumba/private-/Phase-C/Python for Web/Curriculum/5 - Django Models/README.md

 **Skill Description**
 ----------
-To show complete understanding of HTTP and Web services skill, one must have an understanding of the following:
+To show complete understanding of Django Models skill, one must have an understanding of the following:

-- Model fields
+- Model Manipulation
-- Effective use of Querysets
-- Migrations
+- Django Admin

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to do the following:

-1. Consume an API using the `requests` library
+1. Model a database using the Django Model ORM
+  - Implement relationships
+  - Create a Django Admin interface for working with the models.

 **Objectives**